-The quintessential midlife crisis image is a man who’s left his wife for a younger woman, traded in his minivan for a Corvette, and grown his thinning hair into a ponytail.
-But just how realistic is this image?
-And, for that matter, how realistic is the midlife crisis?
+The quintessential midlife crisis image is a middle-aged man who’s left his wife for a younger woman, traded in his minivan for a Corvette, grown his thinning hair into a ponytail, and a combination of other drastic changes.

 In its simplest terms, a midlife crisis can be said to happen between the ages of 40-60, when a person may find themselves looking back wistfully on their youth, while at the same time grappling with their mortality and impending old age.
-However, the causes of midlife crisis are actually far more nuanced than a simple apprehension at growing older.
-Middle age can be described as an emotional crucible, where myriad factors and events converge to cause doubt, fear, sadness, or anger.
+However, the causes of midlife crises are actually far more nuanced than a simple apprehension at growing older.
+Middle adulthood can be described as emotional turmoil, where myriad factors and events converge to cause doubt, fear, sadness, or anger.

 The term “midlife crisis” has never been an official mental health diagnosis.
 One study reported that just 26%of Americans believe they have experienced one.
 So, is the midlife crisis a real rite of passage on the way to old age, or is it a myth?